AI Glossary

 Energy Consumption

 The amount of electrical energy used by AI systems, especially during training large models and running data centers.
-High energy consumption is a growing concern for AI.
+High energy consumption is a growing concern for AI sustainability.

 Energy Efficiency